Matalayy/Python/README.md

 # Python-Jython

-These codes help us to learn OOP coding and its allow us to create music with codes of Python/Jython.
+These codes help us to learn basic Python.
+And Then we can learn Tkinter modul.
+Smoke on water and row your boat were both music which were created in OOP style by using Jython.